kartik21021/SQL_Basic/README.md

 # SQL_Basic 1st project
 Analyzed an online bookstore database using 20+ SQL queries.
+This project includes intermediate-level SQL queries.
 Explored key metrics like top-selling books, customer spending, revenue, and stock levels.
 Used SQL joins, group by, filters, and aggregate functions to solve business questions and extract actionable insights from sales data.

 Project Objective -
 To practice SQL by solving real-world data analysis problems such as: